adonisjs/v6-docs/content/docs/experimental/inertia.md

   1. Create a `./resources/views/inertia_layout.edge` file that will be used to render the HTML page used to boot Inertia.

-  2. Create a `./inertia/css/app.css` file with the content needed to style the `root.edge` view.
+  2. Create a `./inertia/css/app.css` file with the content needed to style the `inertia_layout.edge` view.

   3. Create a `./inertia/tsconfig.json` file to differentiate between the server and client-side TypeScript configuration.